SingularityUniversity/formassembly-theme/README.md

 Open a Pull Request on gitlab. https://help.github.com/articles/creating-a-pull-request/

+> If you are just creating a theme for your own FormAssembly instance, skip the pull request step.
+Instead, go to the Theme Editor, click 'Create new theme' and paste the content of the`dist/themes-scss/[your theme].scss` file in the Custom CSS field.

 ## Create Additional Themes

 Run `gulp create` any time you want to work on a new theme.